amine1949/amine1949/README.md

-<h2 align="center">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is BARIK Mohamed Amine and I'm a Front end Developer, from Morocco</h2>

 ###